 Building models and optimizing them to run as fast as possible requires a fair bit of engineering and tweaking.
 As you can see in the plot below, the time it takes for the model to make the predictions is drastically reduced from 17.2 ms with the original darknet architecture to 13.7 ms with ResNet as a backbone architecture and the other configurations applied.

 Object detection frameworks have come a long way from two-stage detectors to one-stage detectors.
-Detecting objects with a higher frame rate without sacrificing too much of the accuracy of the model performance remains of paramount importance in industrial applications where the models need to run on edge devices with limited computational power.
+Detecting objects with a higher frame rate without sacrificing too much of the model accuracy remains paramount.
+Particularly in industrial applications where the models need to run on edge devices with limited computational power.
 PP-YOLO does not introduce a new way of designing object detection models, however, it provides a valuable case study of which tricks known from a wider field of deep learning work well in the context of one-stage object detectors.
-It can be seen as a limitation of the currently proposed implementation that it is implemented in PaddlePaddle, which is not (yet?) in the mainstream of deep learning frameworks.
-It will be interesting to see how PP-YOLO performs in practice and whether it will draw more attention of practitioners to the PaddlePaddle framework itself.
-If the improvements do translate to better industrial solutions, it may also simply lead to an adoption of the proposed tricks and tweaks to implementations of YOLO built in more common frameworks (such as Tensorflow or PyTorch).